Expanding Access To In-Demand IT Career Pathways

 The WAI works with AFL-CIO institutions (more than 600 state labor federations, local labor councils, and the Industrial Union Council) and unions, employers, workforce boards, and apprenticeship officials to increase the effectiveness of economic development and workforce systems.

-Through the AFL-CIO’s federated structure, RITEI will work with the central labor councils and unions and employers in the five cities to identify training needs and support placement of trainees.
+Through the AFL-CIO’s federated structure, RITEI will work with the central labor councils and unions and employers in the five states to identify training needs and support placement of trainees.

 CompTIA

-Over the four years of the initiative, 1,7000 learners will utilize the CompTIA Tech Career Academy Mentored Learning Program training towards the CompTIA A+ certification.
-Learners will also be provided with vouchers to take the CompTIA A+ exam, resulting in an industry-leading certification.
+Over the four years of the initiative, over 1,200 learners will utilize the CompTIA Tech Career Academy Hybrid+ training toward the CompTIA A+ certification.
+Learners will also receive vouchers to take the CompTIA A+ exam, resulting in an industry-leading certification.

 National Association of Workforce Boards

-The National Association of Workforce Boards (NAWB) represents approximately 550 Workforce Development Boards and their 12,000+ business members that coordinate and leverage workforce strategies with education and economic development stakeholders within their local communities, to ensure that state and local workforce development and job training programs meet the needs of employers.
+The National Association of Workforce Boards represents approximately 550 workforce development boards (WDBs) and their 12,000-plus business members who coordinate and use workforce strategies with education and economic development stakeholders within their local communities, to ensure that state and local workforce development and job training programs meet the needs of employers.
 These investments in workforce development create a comprehensive system to provide America with a highly skilled workforce that competes in the global economy.

 The NAWB team brings a depth of workforce development experience, project management, strong communication/coordination skills, and technical assistance experience.
-NAWB has contributed their expertise to several federal grants including H-1B America’s Promise, Apprenticeship Expansion and Modernization Fund, Scaling Apprenticeships Technical Assistance, SNAP E&T National Partnership Grants, and Expanding Community College Apprenticeships.
+NAWB has contributed its expertise to several federal grants, including H-1B America’s Promise, Apprenticeship Expansion and Modernization Fund, Scaling Apprenticeships Technical Assistance, SNAP E&T National Partnership Grants, and Expanding Community College Apprenticeships.

-Working in partnership with JFF and the RITEI local sites, NAWB will identify strategies to support sites and their local WDBs in the areas of employer engagement, partnership, sustainability, data collection and performance measures, opportunity youth, two-generation strategies, and coordination with federal and state programs to advance low-income and low-skilled populations.
+Working in partnership with JFF and the RITEI local sites, NAWB will identify strategies to support sites and their local WDBs in the areas of employer engagement, partnership, sustainability, and coordination with federal and state programs to advance people who work in low-wage jobs.

 Partners serving as site leads will work with other local partners to identify, refer, and assess candidates for the CompTIA or Google training program, offer case management and supportive services, cultivate paid WBL experiences, engage local employers, provide job placement supports, and track data.

-The Colorado Community College System (CCCS) is made of up 13 unique colleges with over 35 locations across the state, educating over 125,000 students every year.
+CCCS is made up of 13 unique colleges with over 35 locations across the state, educating over 125,000 students every year.

 To learn more: https://www.cccs.edu/